 1 cup (250 ml) 2% milk (optional)*

-1 can, 7 oz (200 g) boneless salmon, drained and separated into chunks*
+1 can, 7 oz (200 g) boneless salmon, drained, bones removed and separated into chunks*

 1 tsp (5 ml) paprika

-- In a large soup pot, heat margarine over medium heat.
-Sauté onion, carrot, celery and garlic for 5 to 7 minutes or until wilted and golden (see notes above).
+- In a large soup pot, heat butter over medium heat.
+Sauté onion, carrot, and celery for 5 to 7 minutes, until softened.
+Add garlic and saute for 30 seconds.

 - Reduce heat to low.
-Sprinkle flour and cayenne over vegetable and stir until thoroughly blended.
+Sprinkle flour and cayenne over the vegetables and stir until thoroughly blended.